niyaoyao/NYVideoKit/README.md

 ## Installation

-### Add repo
-To use NYVideoKit components, you must add this repo to your local machine.

 ### Pod install

-Lotus is available through [CocoaPods](http://cocoapods.org).
+NYVideoKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby